Tuesday, March 29, 2016

 But might this be a misunderstanding of this command?
 Note the verse does not say do holy as I do holy.
 It is addressing our state of being; who we are, not what we do.
 This is not a focus on rightness of conduct i.e. "living right," though it certainly includes and results in right behavior.

-This involves singleness of focus-devotion i.e. It is to value (treasure) God above all things, having our hearts wholly devoted to him in the same way he is to himself.
+This involves singleness of focus and devotion i.e. It is to value (treasure) God above all things, having our hearts wholly devoted to him in the same way he is to himself.
 It's having the ultimate affection of our hearts captured by him and by nothing else.
 We value (worship) Him above everything.
-Our devotion to him is distinct or separate (holy) and greater than any other devotion because He is distinctly and immensely more valuable and greater than everything.
+Our devotion to him is distinct or separate (holy) and greater than any other devotion because He is distinctly and immensely more valuable and greater than anything and everything.

-We could even argue that a fair translation would be, "be wholly devoted to me and my glory in the same way I am wholly devoted to it."
+We could even argue that a fair translation would be, "be wholly devoted to me and my honor - glory - in the same way I am wholly devoted to it."
+And that is simply because he is the most honorable being.
+For from Him, to Him, and through Him are all things.
+Without him nothing else is.
+To Him the glory forever.
+So be it (amen)!

 Or as Christ said if our eye is healthy -- not blurry but clear and focused -- then we are full of light (truth) i.e. right conduct/holiness is the fruit of clearly (truly) seeing God in all his glory and valuing (treasuring) Him accordingly.